-Students who are awarded this position will be expected to work with one of the Village Directors, and one or more members of the faculty to produce and support co-curricular learning opportunities.
+Students who are awarded this position will be expected to work with the Village Director, and one or more members of the faculty to produce and support co-curricular learning opportunities.

 Specifically, the student will coordinate between faculty and other student groups to produce content that can supplement existing course material.

 - Content should have a significant academic component, and essentially extend the material of one or more existing courses outside of the class room.

 Content might include a speaker, panel discussion, film series and discussion, performances, ethnic music, food, or dance, etc. Content could also be the development of some resource, like a video, text, etc. Examples: